A homological approach to chromatic complexity of algebraic K-theory: Families of Thom spectra

 \section{Families of Thom spectra}

-In this section, we recall the Thom spectra $y(n)$ which interpolate between the sphere spectrum and the mod two Eilenberg-MacLane spectrum.
-We also introduce a family of spectra $z(n)$ which interpolate between the sphere spectrum and the integral Eilenberg-MacLane spectrum.
-Basic properties of both families, such as their homology and multiplicative structure, are discussed in Section \ref{Sec:ynznConstruction}.
-In Section \ref{Sec:LocASS}, we recall Margolis homology and the localized Adams spectral sequence, and in Section \ref{Sec:ynznCC}, we apply them to compute the chromatic complexity of the spectra $y(n)$, $z(n)$, and $z(n)/v_n$ (Proposition \ref{cczn}).
+In this section, we recall the Thom spectra~$y(n)$ which interpolate between the sphere spectrum and the mod two Eilenberg--MacLane spectrum.
+We also introduce a family of spectra~$z(n)$ which interpolate between the sphere spectrum and the integral Eilenberg--MacLane spectrum.
+Basic properties of both families, such as their homology and multiplicative structure, are discussed in Section~\ref{Sec:ynznConstruction}.
+In Section~\ref{Sec:LocASS}, we recall Margolis homology and the localized Adams spectral sequence, and in Section~\ref{Sec:ynznCC}, we apply them to compute the chromatic complexity of the spectra $y(n)$, $z(n)$, and~$z(n)/v_n$ (Proposition~\ref{cczn}).
+Though some of the arguments in this section have been improved, the results remain essentially unchanged from the first version of this paper to appear in pre-print form.

-\subsection{Construction of the Thom spectra $y(n)$ and $z(n)$}
+\subsection{Construction of the Thom spectra $y(n)$ and~$z(n)$}

-We begin with Mahowald's construction of $H\f_2$ and $H\z$ as Thom spectra \cite{Mah79}.
-Let $f = \Omega^2 w \co \Omega^2 S^3 \to \Omega^2 B^3O \simeq BO$ be the two-fold looping of the generator $w\co S^3 \to B^3 O$ of $\pi_3(B^3O)\cong \pi_0(O) \cong \z/2$.
-Recall that for an $E_\infty$ ring spectrum $R$, one can construct the group-like $E_\infty$ space $GL_1R$ \cite{ABGHR14}\cite{MQRT77}.
-When $R=S$ is the sphere spectrum, its delooping $BGL_1S$ is a model for the classifying space of stable spherical fibrations.
-The classical $J$ homomorphism then gives a map of group-like $E_\infty$-spaces $J\co O\to GL_1S$.
-In \cite[Sec.
-2.6]{Mah79}, Mahowald showed that
+We begin with Mahowald's construction of $H\f_2$ and~$H\z$ as Thom spectra~\cite{Mah79}.
+Let $f = \Omega^2 w \co \Omega^2 S^3 \to \Omega^2 B^3O \simeq BO$ be the two-fold looping of the generator~$w\co S^3 \to B^3 O$ of $\pi_3(B^3O)\cong \pi_0(O) \cong \z/2$.
+Recall that for an $\mathbb{E}_{\infty}$~ring spectrum~$R$, one can construct the group-like $\mathbb{E}_\infty$~space $\GL_1R$~\cite{ABGHR14,MQRT77}.
+When $R=\mathbb{S}$ is the sphere spectrum, its delooping~$B\GL_1\mathbb{S}$ is a model for the classifying space of stable spherical fibrations.
+The classical $J$ homomorphism then gives a map of group-like $\mathbb{E}_\infty$~spaces $J\co O\to \GL_1\mathbb{S}$.
+In~\cite[Sec.~2.6]{Mah79}, Mahowald showed that

-where $Th(-)$ is the Thom spectrum construction.
-We refer the reader to \cite{ABG18} for a modern treatment of the Thom spectrum construction.
+where $\Th(-)$ is the Thom spectrum construction.
+We refer the reader to~\cite{ABG18} for a modern treatment of the Thom spectrum construction.

-Similarly, Mahowald \cite[Prop.
-2.8]{Mah79} proved that
+Similarly, Mahowald~\cite[Prop.~2.8]{Mah79} proved that

-where $S^3\langle3\rangle$ is the fiber of the map $S^3 \to K(\z,3)$ and $\iota\co S^3\langle 3\rangle\to S^3$ is the inclusion of the fiber.
+where $S^3\langle3\rangle$ is the fiber of the map~$S^3 \to K(\z,3)$ and~$\iota\co S^3\langle 3\rangle\to S^3$ is the inclusion of the fiber.